yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/compling.md

 weight: 4
 ---

-This tutorial assumes that you have already installed Ubuntu 24.04 LTS.
+This tutorial assumes that Ubuntu 24.04 LTS has already been installed.

 ## Prerequisites